Justin Chatwin: Early life

 Chatwin was born in Nanaimo, British Columbia.
-He is the son of Suzanne (née Halsall), a mixed-media artist, and Brian, an engineer who founded in 1982 Chatwin Engineering, a civil engineering and construction company based in British Columbia, where he served as President and CEO.
+He is the son of Suzanne (née Halsall), a freelance mixed-media artist, and Brian, an engineer who founded in 1982 Chatwin Engineering, a construction and civil engineering company based in British Columbia, where he served as President and CEO.
 Chatwin's parents divorced in 2010.
 His late grandfather was of French-Canadian ancestry.
 Chatwin has a younger sister, Brianna, who works as a tattoo artist.
 They were raised Catholic.

 After graduating from high school, Chatwin followed in his father's footsteps and began to study engineering at the University of British Columbia, but after one week he switched to commerce.
-He dropped out after one semester.
-Chatwin fell into acting and decided to pursue a career after he was "dared by a friend to go on an audition for a TV show in Canada", he recalls.
-"I took the dare, not knowing what I was getting into.
+A few weeks later, Chatwin was dared by a friend to audition for a TV show that was shooting in Vancouver: "I took the dare, not knowing what I was getting into.
 I was called back and hired..."
+Chatwin eventually dropped out of university after one semester in order to pursue his acting career full time.

-In 2005, Chatwin moved to Los Angeles, where he rented an apartment with fellow actor Noel Fisher.
+In the early 2000s, Chatwin moved to Los Angeles, where he rented an apartment with fellow actor Noel Fisher.
 Prior to this, he lived for a month in a travel trailer with a friend, stating, "We didn't have girlfriends; we were reading Kerouac and Ginsberg, driving up to the desert, walking in the dunes, and showering at 24 Hour Fitness.
 It was an exciting time, but would I do it again?
 No."